aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 We recommend new users to use the [config template](../peekingduck/configs/node_template.yml) for reference.

 Your node config yaml file should contain the following:
-- `input` (list of str): the key(s) to the expected inputs for your node
+- `input` (list of str): the key(s) to the required inputs for your node
 - `output` (list of str): the key(s) to the outputs
 - (optional) node-specific parameters.
-In our case, it will be `multiplie`.
+In our case, it will be `multiple`.

-*Note: While the keys for input and output can be arbitrary, keys should be across all nodes in the pipeline.
+Note: While the keys for input and output can be arbitrary strings, keys should be consistent across all nodes in the pipeline.

-Here's what `multiplier.yml` will look like:
+Here's what the configs for `multiplier`, `multiplier.yml` will look like:

 ```
 input: ['number']